-Now, before we get into what you need to know of how you can watch 'The Queen' right now, here are some quick facts about the Vineyard Film, MDH, Si Litvinoff Film Production documentary flick.
+Now, before we get into the basics of how you can watch 'The Queen' right now, here are some helpful info about the Vineyard Film, MDH, Si Litvinoff Film Production documentary flick.
 The Queen starring Jack Doroshow, Bernard Giquel, Mario Montez, Crystal LaBeija has a NR rating, a runtime of about 1 hr 8 min.
 The release date of the movie is June 17th, 1968.
-The movie received a user score of 64/100 on TMDb, which represents input from reviews from 29 registered users.
+The movie received a user score of 64/100 on TMDb, which is informed by reviews from 29 community users.

 Ready to stream 'The Queen' on your favorite screen?
-Tracking down a streaming service to buy, rent, download, or view the Frank Simon-directed movie via subscription can be challenging, so we here at Moviefone want to help you out.
+Searching for a streaming service to buy, rent, download, or watch the Frank Simon-directed movie via subscription can be difficult, so we here at Moviefone want to take the pressure off.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'The Queen' on each platform when they are available.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'The Queen' on each platform when they are available.
 'The Queen' is currently available to rent, purchase, or stream via subscription on Fandango At Home, Prime Video, Kino Film Collection, Hoopla, and Kanopy in the US.

 'The Queen' Release Dates